-- The services and facilities at an airport are covered by the Equality Act 2010.
-This means that signage should be clear and there should be additional services or facilities such as accessible toilets, text-phones, low-level telephones and induction loops. - Reserved seating areas should be available for disabled passengers and passengers who have difficulty moving around.
-These should be clearly sign-posted and will often be close to a help desk, information screens and accessible toilets. - Airports must provide accessible flight information.
-Visual displays should be designed and positioned in a way that can be read easily by people with visual impairments and those in wheelchairs. - Some airports no longer make public announcements.
+The services and facilities at an airport are covered by the Equality Act 2010.
+Signage should be clear, and there should be additional services or facilities such as accessible toilets, textphones, low-level telephones and induction loops.

+Reserved seating areas should be available for disabled passengers and passengers who have difficulty moving around.
+These should be clearly sign-posted and will often be close to a help desk, information screens and accessible toilets.

+Airports must provide accessible flight information.
+Visual displays should be designed and positioned in a way that can be read easily by people with visual impairments and those in wheelchairs.

+Some airports no longer make public announcements.
 If you can't read flight information on the screens provided, please inform staff so they can keep you informed.

+Getting to the toilet in airports

+Airport or airline staff should help you to move to the toilet before, during and after your flight but are not required to provide personal assistance inside the toilets.

-Step six - Boarding the flight
+Step 6 | Boarding the flight